Joe Biden: The man of the middle steps down – DW – 07/22/2024

 Obama and Biden: A good team

 During his six terms as Delaware senator, Biden earned a reputation for seeking bipartisan support for his legislative plans.
-When he later became US President Barack Obama's vice president, he was seen to be an intermediary to middle America.
+When he later became vice president under President Barack Obama, he was seen to be an intermediary to middle America.

-Biden had twice tried for the Democratic presidential nomination before he finally got it.
+Biden had twice tried for the Democratic presidential nomination.
 In 1988, he ended his campaign after being accused of plagiarizing a speech by British Labour Party leader Neil Kinnock.
 In 2008, he failed to gain traction in primaries against Obama and Hillary Clinton.
-When he became vice president, however, he was instrumental in the passage of the Affordable Care Act, which many consider Obama's greatest legacy.
+When he became vice president, however, he was instrumental in the passage of the Affordable Care Act, a health care bill which many consider Obama's greatest legacy.

 Against this backdrop, it was a particularly tragic twist of fate that next befell his family.
 While he was fighting for health care for low-income families, his oldest son, Beau, died of a brain tumor.